oliglauser/atamid/README.md

-# atamid
+# Rig Animation with a Tangible and Modular Input Device
-Rig Animation with a Tangible and Modular Input Device
+Future home of the open hardware specifications software source code accompanying "Rig Animation with a Tangible and Modular Input Device" [Glauser et al. 2016].